 By the end of the year children are required to know all of the Year 3/4 key word spellings and most of the Year 5/6 key words spellings.
 There are also Year 5/6 spelling patterns to learn and apply.
 Accurate spelling is required in order to achieve the expected Year 6 standard in writing.
 Therefore learning weekly spellings is essential for success in Year 6.

-The two topics for this term are the heart (1st Half) and evolution (2nd Half).
+The two topics for this term are Electricity (1st Half) and Light (2nd Half).

 Our Topic Learning:

 What was it like for children in WW2?

 - Establish key dates and events in WW2

 - Create own timeline of key dates in WW2

 - Use world map and atlases to establish why it was a world war (Geography)

 - What was the Blitz and what was it like to live through it?

 - Rationing – what was it like?
 Could we survive today?
 Plan a menu for a week.